NC-State-Libraries-Workshops/ncsu_apprentice/_units/getting_started.md

 ## Working Locally

 To work locally just clone this repository using git.
+This might require a bit more learning if you aren't familiar with git, but in the long run is probably more effecient.

 ```
     > git clone https://github.com/olendorf/apprentice.git